 Lorne grinned taking in his friend's demeanor.
 He moved forward to pull her into a hug.
 Feeling her tense up, before she finally give in and hugged him back.

 "Buffy."
-Angel finally had to admit to himself that the singer in Las Vegas was, in fact, Buffy.
+Angel finally had to admit to himself the singer in Las Vegas was, in fact, Buffy.
 "How, when, why didn't you tell me?"
 Hurt shown clearly from his dark brown eyes.

 "Spell, couple of months, and it isn't your business.
 Now, before we get into the whole this is your life, I don't care what you people do, but Lorne's my friend, so I'd appreciate it if you didn't get him killed.
-Not to mention whoever thought that they could get Angelus to cooperate is a fool; but again, not my problem.
+Not to mention whoever thought they could get Angelus to cooperate is a fool; but again, not my problem.
 I've one more toy surprise for you then I'm out of here.
 Spike, bring her in."